Kia K5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia K5 are $1,716 a year with full coverage.
-Comprehensive insurance costs approximately $356, collision costs $640, and liability insurance is $520.
-Liability-only insurance costs around $592 a year, with high-risk driver insurance costing $3,710 or more.
-Teen drivers pay the highest rates at $6,430 a year or more.
+Estimated insurance rates for a Kia K5 are $1,716 a year for full coverage insurance.
+Comprehensive insurance costs on average $356, collision insurance costs $640, and liability is $520.
+A policy with only liability insurance costs around $592 a year, and a high-risk policy costs $3,710 or more.
+Teen drivers pay the most at up to $6,430 a year.

 Average premium for full coverage: $1,716

-Prices include $500 deductible amounts, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and for all K5 models.
+Estimates include $500 physical damage deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all 50 states and for all K5 models.

-For an average driver, Kia K5 insurance prices go from as low as $592 for liability-only coverage to the much higher price of $3,710 for high-risk insurance.
+For the average 40-year-old driver, insurance rates for a Kia K5 range from the low end price of $592 for a discount liability-only rate to the much higher price of $3,710 for high-risk insurance.

 Use the form below to get customized rates for your location.